Authenticity and auteurship in the art of Mohamed Bourouissa

 Bourouissa studied painting at the Sorbonne before taking up the camera.
 At art school he would travel the Paris metro from the outskirts, with its rich urban culture of rap music and street fashion, to the rarefied environs of the Louvre and France’s other bastions of high art.
 ‘I was trying to combine these two worlds I live between – the museum and suburb culture – without making one seem better than the other,’ he tells me.

-While ‘La République’ was hanging at the ‘Deutsche Börse Foundation Photography Prize’ exhibition at London’s Photographers’ Gallery last year, unrest spread through the Parisian banlieues, whose residents were disproportionately affected by Covid-19 lockdown restrictions, the Muslim communities affronted by Macron’s rhetoric.
+While ‘La République’ was hanging at the ‘Deutsche Börse Foundation Photography Prize’ exhibition at London’s Photographers’ Gallery in 2020, unrest spread through the Parisian banlieues, whose residents were disproportionately affected by Covid-19 lockdown restrictions, the Muslim communities affronted by Macron’s rhetoric.
 Photographs of burning cars, police spraying tear gas and young people in revolt filled the newspapers, mostly caught by professional photojournalists, few of whom actually lived in the area they were documenting.
 It was a familiar situation for Bourouissa: ‘I grew up with my community being represented at best paternalistically or, more likely, shown only while in crisis, during disturbances or in stories about crime.’

 Brutal Family Roots was developed last year for the Biennale of Sydney and features a small plantation of mimosa trees, which the artist remembers from his early years in Blida, a city to the west of Algiers, and return trips there (his family moved to Paris when he was five).
 During his research Bourouissa learned the tree was native to the lands of the indigenous Wiradjuri people of Australia, who called it the garal.
 Over the forest, a hip-hop soundtrack plays, with Bourouissa creating an implicit link between the journey the tree made, along colonial trade routes, to end up in Algeria, and the inverse one rap music has undertaken, invented by African American communities from the Blues, but mutating and being reappropriated globally – a link between the Wiradjuri and the artist’s own community.